VTAstrobotics/sim_platform/README.md

   ```
 ## Setup & Usage

-- Connect your joystick controller to the computer.
+- Connect your joystick controller to your computer
 - Run the bringup script:
    ```
    ./setup/bringup_robot.sh